bio-tools/biotoolsDocs/IFB_tools.rst

    A well maintained **change log** wlll make it easier for users and contributors to see precisely what notable changes have been made between each release (or version) of the project.
 For some great advice, see `keepachangelog.com <a href ="https://keepachangelog.com/en/1.0.0/">`_.

 .. note::
    Command-line tools should always have a human-readable description of their **command-line options**.
 Similarly, an API on a *Database portal* or *Web application* should have a human-readable description of their API.
-If machine-readable command-line or API specifications (files) are also available, then you should link to that in the `Download`_ section.
+If machine-readable command-line or API specifications (files) are also available, then you should link to those in the `Download`_ section.

 .. important::
    You must not specify a link to a general page where a more specific one is available.
 For example, don't link to the homepage in the **General** field if, in fact, there's a dedicated page for documentation.
-If you want to link to some documentation not of a type listed above then use the **Other** value.
+If you want to link to some documentation not of a type supported by biotoolsSchema, then use the **Other** value.

 Publications
 """"""""""""
-In the *Publications* tab you specify publications about the software.
+In the *Publications* tab you specify publications about the software:

 .. csv-table::
    :header: "ATTRIBUTE", "REQUIREMENT"